Ziwei-Wei/wformat/README.md

 tutorials:

-format all under the current folder: (-a/--all) wformat -a
+format all under the current folder: (-a/--against) wformat -a origin/develop
-   → Recursively formats all C/C++ files under the current folder.
+   → Recursively all C/C++ files diff with branch origin/develop.

 format all under the given folder: (-d/--dir) wformat -d path/to/folder